FedHK-MVFC: Federated Heat Kernel Multi-View Clustering: Literature Review

 \section{Literature Review}

-In this section, we review the relevant literature on federated learning, clustering, and their intersections.

 Federated learning (FL) has emerged as a paradigm for collaborative model training across decentralized data sources while preserving privacy \cite{mcmahan2017communication, konevcny2016federated}.
-Early works focused on federated averaging (FedAvg) and its variants, addressing communication efficiency and robustness to data heterogeneity.
-Recent advances include personalization strategies \cite{smith2017federated, li2021ditto}, secure aggregation \cite{bonawitz2017practical}, and applications in healthcare, finance, and IoT.

-Clustering algorithms, such as k-means, hierarchical clustering, and fuzzy c-means (FCM) \cite{bezdek2013pattern}, are foundational in unsupervised learning.
-Multi-view clustering extends these methods to data with multiple feature representations, leveraging complementary information for improved accuracy \cite{xu2013survey, chen2020multi}.
-Kernel-based approaches, including spectral clustering and kernel k-means, address non-linear relationships and manifold structures \cite{ng2001spectral, dhillon2004kernel}.
+Early works focused on federated averaging (FedAvg) and its variants to address communication efficiency and robustness to data heterogeneity.
+Recent advances include personalization strategies \cite{smith2017federated, li2021ditto}, secure aggregation \cite{bonawitz2017practical}, and applications in healthcare, finance, and the Internet of Things (IoT).
+Clustering algorithms, including k-means, hierarchical clustering, and fuzzy c-means (FCM) (see reference \cite{bezdek2013pattern}), are foundational in unsupervised learning.
+Multi-view clustering extends these methods to leverage complementary information across multiple feature representations (see references \cite{xu2013survey, chen2020multi}).
+Kernel-based approaches, such as spectral clustering and kernel k-means, address non-linear relationships and manifold structures (see references \cite{ng2001spectral, dhillon2004kernel}).
+Distributed clustering integrates clustering algorithms with distributed computing frameworks to scale to large datasets and decentralized environments \cite{guha2003clustering, xu2015comprehensive}.
+In contrast, federated clustering combines FL principles with clustering to enable privacy-preserving unsupervised learning across clients \cite{brisimi2018federated, duan2021fedgroup}.
+However, existing methods often rely on conventional distance metrics and face challenges in handling heterogeneous data distributions and aligning cluster assignments across clients.
+Recent works have explored kernel methods and manifold learning in federated settings (see \cite{chen2022federated, liu2023federated}), highlighting the importance of geometry-aware similarity measures.
+However, most approaches lack theoretical guaranties and practical scalability in complex multi-view scenarios.